 4. Diet.
 A balanced diet full of healthy fats and low sodium keeps arteries clear, leading to lower RHR and less work for the heart.

 5. Stress.
-Over the short and long-term, stress can create extra work for the heart, increasing RHR.
-It’s important to keep stress and anxiety low to maintain a strong RHR.
+Both short and long-term, stress has a significant impact on the heart by increasing RHR.
+It’s important to incorporate healthy habits and routines to keep stress and anxiety at bay and help maintain a healthy RHR.

 Why Measure RHR?